Julien J. LeBourgeois: 1967–1977

-Upon completion of his Naval War College tour, LeBourgeois retired from the Navy as a vice admiral.
+Upon completion of his Naval War College tour, LeBourgeois retired from the navy as a vice admiral.

 Personal life

-LeBourgeois was married to Priscilla Dudley LeBourgeois (née Priscilla Alden Dudley)for nearly 64 years, and she survived him at his death.
-Other survivors include a son, Julien Dudley LeBourgeois, and daughter, Anne LeBourgeois Grieves (née Anne Armour LeBourgeois). and granddaughters Alexandra Taylor Grieves and Victoria Armour LeBourgeois Grieves.
+LeBourgeois was married to Priscilla Dudley LeBourgeois (née Priscilla Alden Dudley) for nearly 64 years, and she survived him at his death.
+Other survivors include a son, Julien Dudley LeBourgeois, and daughter, Anne LeBourgeois Grieves (née Anne Armour LeBourgeois).

 Retirement and death

 After retiring, LeBourgeois moved to New London, New Hampshire, where he led the creation of the popular "Adventures in Learning" continuing-education program at Colby-Sawyer College.
 In 2004, the college presented him with the Town Award for his involvement in the community and his contributions to the school.
 He later moved to Williamsburg, Virginia.

 Suffering from heart and kidney disease, LeBourgeois died in a retirement community in Williamsburg on 16 September 2012.
 He was to be buried at the United States Naval Academy Cemetery in Annapolis, Maryland, in October 2012, but Hurricane Sandy forced a postponement of his funeral until 22 March 2013, when his cremated remains were interred with full military honors.